 I’m tired, troubled, and worried.
 I look around and see so many of my brothers and sisters worried about politics, patriotism, and national pride.
-It worries me to see them obsess over it so much, and I believe it should worry you as well.
+It worries me to see them obsess over it so much, and spend so much energy debating the latest conspiracy theory and belittling the latest politician or reporter.
+I believe it should worry you as well.

 I want to begin with a confession.
 My father served in the Air Force and was honorably discharged when I was five years old.
 I don’t remember much, but I do remember how short his hair was, how skinny he was, and that we moved every couple of years (from Texas to Florida to North Carolina).
 I remember being relieved when we moved home to Kentucky and stayed somewhere long enough to get settled.
 As a child, I didn’t think much about it, but today, I’m grateful my father served.